alexmerren/rest-api-template/README.md

 # Golang REST API Example

- This is an example REST API framework written in Golang, using Mux, and a Zap logger.
+ This is an example REST API framework written in Golang, using Mux for routing, Zap for logging, and Koanf for config.

 ## Contents